-Currently the MCSU is staffed with 63 personnel certified to conduct Level 1 inspections. in FY2017, those personnel certified to conduct Level 1 inspections conducted a total of 27,000 inspections.
-Of those inspections, 2,538 were Level 1.
+Currently ALEA is staffed with 63 personnel certified to conduct Level 1 inspections.
+In FY 2018, those personnel certified to conduct Level 1 inspections conducted a total of 26,797 inspections.
+Of those inspections, 3,622 were Level 1 (snapshot GOTHAM-07/10/2018).
 MCSU is currently exploring ways to increase the percentage of Level 1 inspections conducted when faced with limited access throughout the state to fixed locations as well as a limited number of Level 1 certified inspectors.